single-cell-data/SOMA/abstract_specification.md

 ### Long-lived context data

 In addition to the `platform_config` parameters described above, implementations can also store a value on the `context` field of a SOMA object.
-This read-only field should be used to store long-lived implementation-specific data that is used to access SOMA datasets.
+This read-only field should be used to store long-lived implementation-specific settings that are used to access SOMA datasets.
-Examples of data that might belong in a context includes:
+Examples of settings that might belong in a context includes:

 - Storage credentials or API keys
 - Endpoint URLs